sasankamouliveleti/Homework1_LogFileGenerator_CS441_Fall2022/README.md

 sbt run
 ```

-as there are multiple classed you will be prompted with the class to choose 1.MRMainJob 2.runLogGenerator.
+as there are multiple classes you will be prompted with the class to choose 1.MRMainJob 2.runLogGenerator.
 If you choose 1 you also have supply arguments in the following format

 ```